LaimonasDanyla/CatClickerPremiumPro/README.md

 - Cancel and Save buttons hide the admin area
 - At save button click values from Admin fields are taken to update Cat display area.
-- Cancel button does not return default values.
+- Cancel button calls page reload to return to previous values.